seapagan/pyBlog/README.md

 - Site maintenance functionality - the whole site will be blocked with an informative page when enabled, except for logged in 'Staff' user or above.
 - Site preferences module integrated, which sets the site Name, Tagline, Pinned post and more through the Database.
-This allows very easy customisation without needing to change the code.
+This allows very easy customization without needing to change the code.
 All styling is through CSS classes so easy to change the look too.
 - Sensitive variables (Secret, database credentials etc) are taken from ENV